1 - Overview

 esh2 server type

-The esh2 server type of Event Streams is provided with high-capacity server specifications and is suitable for database workloads for large-scale data processing.
+The esh2 server type of Event Streams is offered with high-capacity server specifications and is suitable for database workloads that require large-scale data processing.

 • Supports up to 32 vCPUs and 128 GB of memory